polarlabs/kodiak-sets/README.md

 [Static unsafe]: https://img.shields.io/badge/unsafe-forbidden-success.svg?logo=rust&logoColor=ffffff&style=flat-square
 [unsafe]: (https://github.com/rust-secure-code/safety-dance/)

 Get things organized with these powerful, yet easy to use sets.
-The first set implemented in 0.1.0 is `Sequence`.
+The first set implemented in 0.1.0 was `Sequence`.
 From a generic perspective, sequences are ordered sets of elements, with each element at a unique position. `Sequence` allows to add and remove elements at any position, virtually infinitely.